taylor239/RevEngECompetition/README.md

 # RevEngE
-Welcome to the Github repo for the Reverse Engineering Engine---RevEngE.
+Welcome to the Github repo for the Reverse Engineering Engine—RevEngE.